Protocol and State Events in Western Australia

 Official visits

-Planning and coordination of royal, head of State, head of government, ministerial and other official visits by guests of government and other distinguished visitors.
+Planning and coordination of royal, head of state, head of government, ministerial and other official visits by guests of government and other distinguished foreign visitors.

-We work in close cooperation with Commonwealth, and State and local government authorities to develop a suitable program for dignitaries.
+We work in close cooperation with federal, state and local government authorities to develop a suitable program for visiting dignitaries.

-Official visits are facilitated following prior agreement between the Commonwealth or State Government and the country of the visiting dignitary.
+Official visits are facilitated following prior agreement between our Government and the Government of the visiting dignitary.

 Foreign ambassadors and high commissioners (heads of mission) residing in Canberra generally make a first official visit to each Australian state and territory.

-Heads of mission wishing to make their first official visit to WA should email protocol on the email opposite.
+Heads of mission wishing to make their first official visit to WA should contact the Protocol unit on the email opposite.

-We provide advice to the Premier’s office and Ministerial offices on policy and procedures for government hospitality.
+We deliver events on behalf of the Premier and provide advice to the Premier’s office and Ministerial offices on policy and procedures for government hospitality.

 Some examples of these events are listed below.